Isothermal Liquid Properties (IL)

 Minimum valid pressure — Lowest pressure allowed

 Lowest pressure allowed in the isothermal liquid network.
-The simulation issues an error when pressure is out of range.
+Depending on the Pressure outside valid range parameter value, the simulation can issue an error or warning when pressure is out of range.

 Volumetric fraction of entrained air in mixture at atmospheric pressure — Volumetric fraction of entrained air in the fluid mixture